redhat-cip/dci-dev-env/README.md

    The API is served on localhost port 5000.
  * **dci_app**: contains the web app of dci, it must be started manually The web application is served on localhost port 8000.
- * **dci_tox**: contains all the needed module for testing, it is not needed for running the application but is a helper in order to run tests on the client and the API.
  * **dci_doc**: helper for building the documentation of the project.
  * **dci_dbwatcher**: helper for interacting with the database.
  * **dci_client**: contains the python-dciclient.